csinva/gpt-paper-title-generator/readme.md

 We explore generating new paper titles given past titles on arXiv.
-We first explore generating titles conditioned on a specific author (using GPT-3 without finetuning).
-We then generate titles conditioned only on their publication year (using GPT-Neo with finetuning)
+We first generate titles conditioned on a specific author (using GPT-3 without finetuning) and then generate titles conditioned only on their publication year (using GPT-Neo with finetuning)

 ## Author-specific paper titles (prompting gpt3)
 To generate author-specific titles, we take the five most recent titles from each author with atleast 3 arXiv AI papers (cs.ML, cs.LG, stat.ML).